Ahmed-Ansari02/ENGF0002-scenarios-2-backend/README.md

 what should be up to change:
 due to the new data structure, the algorithm used to calculate should be updated

+## version 1.2
+fix the problem of format between front-end and back-end

+modify the data structure used, now it comes back to the structure used before version 1.1

+what should be up to do:
+merge fromt and back together, do some test of calculate method